LoopKit/loopdocs/docs/troubleshooting/dana-faq.md

 ![Dana Password Menu](./img/dana_enter_password_menu.png){width="600"}
 {align="center"}

-- Enter the following password: *30XY*, where XY equals the production day of you pump
+- Enter the following password: *30XY*, where XY equals the production day of your pump
 - You should have entered the Doctor mode.
 If nothing happend, you have entered your password incorrectly.
 Double check the production day or contact your Dana distributor.

 ![Dana Doctor Menu](./img/dana_doctor_mode_settings.png){width="300"}